 Move your cursor to the bottom of the drop-down menu and select Remove Watermark.

 We have covered removing a watermark in a bit more depth in this post.

 Adding an Image Watermark

 In some cases, you might find it a useful skill to add an image watermark.
 This is usually true when you want your company logo to serve as the watermark of your document.
-Or, if you simply want to give an otherwise boring text watermark some style.

 Here’s how you can add an image watermark in MS Word.